tinacms/tina.io/content/docs/tina-cloud/cli.md

 title: Tina Cloud CLI
 ---

 The _Tina Cloud CLI_ can be used to set up your project with Tina Cloud configuration, and run a local version of the Tina Cloud content-api (using your file system's content).
+For a real-world example of how this is being used checkout the [Tina Cloud Starter](https://github.com/tinacms/tina-cloud-starter).

-## Getting started
+## Installation

 The CLI can be installed as a dev dependency in your project.